Stop Selling Appointments

 What a program-first practice looks like

-Shifting from appointments to programs isn't about adding a new menu item.
+Shifting from appointments to treatment plans isn't about adding a new menu item.
 It's about restructuring how clients experience your care.

 Menu of standalone services at à la carte prices